-Organizations intending to deploy a MA CP Solution for Tactical Environments may use this Appendix, which accommodates the SWaP constraints unique to their environment.
+Organizations intending to deploy an MA CP Solution for Tactical Environments may use this Appendix, which accommodates the SWaP constraints unique to their environment.
 This Appendix may only be used to protect Tactical Data classified as SECRET or below.
-The CP follows CNSSI 4009, which defines Tactical Data as "Information that requires protection from disclosure and modification for a limited duration as determined by the originator or information owner."
+The CP follows CNSSI 4009, which defines Tactical Data as, "Information that requires protection from disclosure and modification for a limited duration as determined by the originator or information owner."
 In addition to protecting Tactical Data, organizations that register their solution using this Appendix must be deployed at the Tactical Edge.
-The CP also follows CNSSI 4009, which defines the Tactical Edge as, "The platforms, sites, and personnel (U. S. military, allied, coalition partners, first responders) operating at lethal risk in a battle space or crisis environment characterized by 1) a dependence on information systems and connectivity for survival and mission success, 2) high threats to the operational readiness of both information systems and connectivity, and 3) users are fully engaged, highly stressed, and dependent on the availability, integrity, and transparency of their information systems."
+The CP also follows CNSSI 4009, which defines the Tactical Edge as, "The platforms, sites, and personnel (U.S. military, allied, coalition partners, first responders) operating at lethal risk in a battle space or crisis environment characterized by: 1) a dependence on information systems and connectivity for survival and mission success, 2) high threats to the operational readiness of both information systems and connectivity, and 3) users are fully engaged, highly stressed, and dependent on the availability, integrity, and transparency of their information systems."

-If an organization's planned solution meets the three above criteria then their solution may be registered utilizing the requirement accommodations in this Appendix.
+If an organization's planned solution meets the three criteria above then their solution may be registered using the requirement accommodations in this Appendix.
 The MA CP Registration form must explicitly state that the solution is being used in Tactical Environments and provide justification on how the above criteria are met.
 In general, customers registering with this Appendix will be deployed in support of Battalion and below (or equivalent) unit structure.
 Typically, these Tactical Environments are located in austere environments where communication infrastructure is generally limited.
-Due to the lack of existing communication infrastructure, the Tactical Environments are also generally characterized by the use of Government owned Black Infrastructure (Government Private Wireless Networks and/or Government Private Cellular Networks).
+Due to the lack of existing communication infrastructure, the Tactical Environments are also generally characterized by the use of Government owned Black Infrastructure (Government Private Wireless Networks and/or Government Private Cellular Networks and/or Government Private Wired Networks).

-The below table may be used by customers meeting the above criteria when configuring, testing, registering, and operating their MA Solution.
-All other requirements stand as written in the body of the CP above.
-Any questions on the use of this Appendix should be directed to mobile access@nsa.gov and csfc@nsa.gov.
+Table 34 defines the Tactical Implementation Overlay Requirements and may be used by customers meeting the criteria above when they configure, test, register, and operate their MA Solution.
+All other requirements stand as written in the body of the CP.
+Any questions on the use of this Appendix should be directed to mobile\access@nsa.gov and csfc@nsa.gov.

-Table 29.
-Tactical Implementation Requirements Overlay
+Table 34.
+Tactical Implementation Overlay Requirements